Manoj0223/hiver-support-agen/README.md

 # Hiver AI Support Agent — Apple Support

-An AI customer-support agent built for the Hiver SDE Intern take-home assignment using the Customer Support on Twitter dataset.
+An AI customer-support agent built for the Hiver SDE Intern take-home assignment using the **Customer Support on Twitter** dataset.

-The system performs three tasks:
+The prototype performs three tasks:

 1. Classifies incoming customer messages into a compact set of support intents.
 2. Retrieves historically similar Apple Support conversations as evidence for a response.
-3. Decides whether the case can be auto-handled or should be escalated to a human.
+3. Decides whether the case can be auto-handled or should be escalated to a human, with a reason.

+This is a prototype and is not intended to replace production customer-support systems.

 ---

 ## 1. Problem Framing

-Customer-support teams receive a large volume of repetitive requests.
-A useful support agent should identify the customer's issue, use previously handled cases as evidence, provide a conservative response, and avoid answering automatically when sufficient evidence is unavailable.
+Customer-support teams receive large volumes of repetitive requests.
+A useful support agent should:

+- identify the customer's issue,
+- use previously resolved cases as evidence,
+- draft a conservative response,
+- avoid answering automatically when sufficient evidence is unavailable.

 For this project, I selected **Apple Support** from the Customer Support on Twitter dataset.

-The objective is to demonstrate a reproducible prototype for:
+The goal is to demonstrate an end-to-end support workflow covering:

-- intent classification
-- retrieval-grounded response generation
-- escalation decisions
-- evaluation against a manually reviewed golden set

-This is not intended to be a production replacement for Apple Support.
+**Intent Classification → Historical Retrieval → Response Generation → Escalation**

 ---

 ## 2. Dataset

-Dataset:

-**Customer Support on Twitter — Kaggle / ThoughtVector**
+Dataset: **Customer Support on Twitter — Kaggle / ThoughtVector**

 The dataset contains customer tweets and support-agent responses.

-The raw `twcs.csv` file is not included in this repository because of its size.
+The raw `twcs.csv` file is intentionally excluded from Git because of its size.

 ### Apple Support extraction